Home : Workshop : CNC :

 Center Origin

 Center OriginA center origin is used when you want to center a project/drawing on the material being cut.
-It's easy if your drawing has a center point mark (Zero/origin first 2 options), but there are a lot of shapes (3 shown) that have a circumcenter (three point/triangle circumcircle center) which makes for a pretty flexible third option... which could also be used to find a close to center point on irregular shapes.
+It's easy when the drawing has a center point mark or the drawing includes a perimeter circle, rectangle or regular polygon.
+Those shapes all have a circumcenter (three point/triangle circumcircle center) and using the three point center option will center the origin.

 [ comment | link | top ]admin